manuelyllesca/class-relationships/README.md

 ### Hints for Usage:

-"Client - Quick Supplier / Weakest HAS-A Relationship".
-It's a class to class transitient relationship for a specific purpose Like: getting from the class a local variables, calling a method with no intent of containing or owning the class (E.g. NO: self.instanceName = className() or self.instancePointer = classPointer; CAN BE: instanceName = className() as it's contained within the method scope (not using self.) of the current method, and no further usage besides this operation is intended.).
-In general; A dependency relationship it's quick with NO INTENT of further interaction with a class as it's only to use and dispose class operation.
-Is considered the weakest has-a relationship with.
-It doesn't assigns it to the broader scope than its current execution scope, and only wants something in return or to execute.

-### Requirements:

-Class uses another class without containing in a broader object scope it nor owning it from another class.
-Class can be instantiated but only for the purpose of executing Not meant to be reused.
-Can't assign a class wide instance object/nor pointer to the supplier.

-Method Execution: Any class can execute
+A "Client - Supplier" Relationship.
+It's a class to class transitient relationship for a specific purpose but is a must-need for the "Client" class to function.
+For example:

+1. Getting a class(supplier)-level datatype like an instance, variable, array, list, etc.
+2. Calling a supplier method/logic without the intent of the client class to contain an instance of the supplier class on an assigned class-level local variable.
+It's considered the weakest "has-a" relationship.
+Weakest to Strongest has-a class relationships:
+   1. Dependency: Temporary use without ownership.
+   2. Association: Regular connection with possible mutual awareness.
+   3. Aggregation: Whole-part relationship with independent lifecycles.
+   4. Composition: Whole-part relationship with dependent lifecycles.
+3. Unidirectional.
+Client depends on supplier, not the other way around.
+Also; supplier is typically unaware of the client class specifics.

+Examples:

 ```python
 #Dependency class relationship example #1